-- A. OMB Circulars A-110 or A-102, specifically 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), and 14 CFR Part 1260 (National Aeronautics and Space Administration) establish uniform reporting procedures for financial and technical reporting. - B. As appropriate, the Host University will convene periodic meetings of Californian CESU Federal Agencies and Partner Institutions for the purpose of collaboration and coordination of CESU activities.
-The first meeting will be convened within 90 days from the date this agreement is executed.
-Five (5) copies of the meeting minutes will be delivered to each Federal Agency. - C. A role and mission statement for the Californian CESU will be prepared, adopted and agreed to by all CESU Federal Agencies, the Host University, and Partner Institutions within 120 days from the date this agreement is executed.
-Five (5) copies of the adopted mission statement will be delivered to each Federal Agency. - D. Annual work plans will be developed to guide the specific activities of the Californian CESU and will: - 1.
-Describe the Californian CESU's ongoing and proposed research, technical assistance and education activities: - 2.
+- A. OMB Circulars A-110 or A-102, specifically 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), and 14 CFR Part 1260 (National Aeronautics and Space Administration) establish uniform reporting procedures for financial and technical reporting.
+Also, in accordance with 22 CFR part 518 (Department of Defense). - B. As appropriate, the Host University will convene periodic meetings of Californian CESU Federal Agencies and Partner Institutions for the purpose of collaboration and coordination of CESU activities.
+Copies of the meeting minutes will be available to all parties to the Agreement. - C. A current role and mission statement for the Californian CESU will be agreed to and maintained by all Californian CESU cooperators.
+Copies of the role and mission statement will be available to all parties to the Agreement. - D. Annual work plans will be developed to guide the specific activities of the Californian CESU and will: - 1.
+Describe the Californian CESU's ongoing and proposed research, technical assistance and education activities; - 2.
 Describe anticipated projects and products; and - 3.
 Identify faculty, staff and students involved in the Californian CESU during the year.